Antibiotic creams are helpful when you are suffering from Infections. You should know the best OTC medicine that helps you eliminate infections.

 Crystacide cream is rarely prescribed in a community.
 It is unlikely for most pharmacies to stock this cream.
-Patients can ask a pharmacy team to order Crystacide cream on an individual basis for the same or next day delivery, as Crystacide cream is stocked by the leading pharmaceutical wholesalers in the UK.
+Patients can ask a pharmacy team to order Crystacide cream on an individual basis for the same or next day delivery, as The leading pharmaceutical wholesalers stock crystalise cream in the UK.

-Is hydrogen peroxide cream effective over-the-counter antibiotic cream?
+Is hydrogen peroxide cream more effective than over the counter antibiotic cream?

-Hydrogen peroxide has powerful antimicrobial properties (stop the growth of the bacteria) against various types of bacteria (McDonnellm 2014), including gram-positive as well as gram-negative bacteria.
+Hydrogen peroxide has potent antimicrobial properties (stopping the growth of the bacteria) against various types of bacteria (McDonnellm 2014), including gram-positive and gram-negative bacteria.

 In the lab test, hydrogen peroxide cream had similar effectiveness to hydrogen peroxide liquid with a longer duration of action.
 However, hydrogen peroxide is classified as an antiseptic rather than an antibiotic product.

 Use of hydrogen peroxide cream for the treatment of infections

 A doctor can prescribe hydrogen peroxide cream (Crystacide).
 Currently, hydrogen peroxide cream is one treatment option for localised impetigo in patients who are well, and there is no risk of complications.
 As the evidence shows, hydrogen peroxide 1% cream can be effective as a skin antibiotic for treating impetigo (NICE, 2020).

 Brulidine is advertised as antiseptic and antibacterial cream, which is recommended for the management of different skin conditions, including nappy rash, superficial bacterial and fungal infections including scalp ringworm.

 Additionally, as advertised, it may help heal cuts, grazes, and wounds.